 Guidelines for divergent and convergent thinking make it safe for people to confidently put forth their ideas, and build and evaluate solutions in a disciplined way.
 Here, learning to praise ideas first, looking for what’s good and finding ways to build and improve on others’ ideas supports both continuous improvement and radical innovation efforts.

 Build Risk-taking and Risk Assessment Skills – Learning how to apply CPS to innovation challenges helps you manage the risks inherent to innovation.
 Using criteria for decision-making, you can assess and take intelligent, well-informed risks.
-Criteria is used to articulate the limits and boundaries of your appetite for risk and as a means to create alignment to values, ethics, and strategic priorities in the organization.
+Criteria are used to articulate the limits and boundaries of your appetite for risk and as a means to create alignment to values, ethics, and strategic priorities in the organization.
 Making a decision to take a risk that sits outside these boundaries is foolhardy; challenging your assumptions about risks helps you open to new possibilities within acceptable limits and boundaries and remove false risks, thereby creating a mechanism to advance your thinking and find better risks to take.
 A number of solution development tools help you strengthen a solution through a positive, outcome-driven critical and gap analysis, using evaluation matrixes, risk assessment and prioritization tools.
-Perhaps one of the greatest benefits of CPS is that you learn to trust decision-making when it comes to taking risks because you know the rigour that’s gone into the creative problem solving process you’ve engaged in; you’ve explored many options and used criteria wisely.
+Perhaps one of the greatest benefits of CPS is that you learn to trust decision-making when it comes to taking risks because you know the rigour that’s gone into the creative problem-solving process you’ve engaged in; you’ve explored many options and used criteria wisely.

 Power up your Relationship-building and Communication Skills – Using CPS on innovation projects gives you the power needed to build and transform relationships and communications in across functional groups internal to your organization or on your team and external stakeholders.
 It provides a mechanism for productive, respectful engagement and supports people in developing relationship-building and communication skills by providing a shared language for innovation, mutual respect for the diversity of ways people engage in problem-solving, and a simple, repeatable and explicit process that helps people understand what kind of thinking they need to bring to the table and when, and tools to help them go about it efficiently and effectively.